 Keep out of the reach of children.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Throw away any unused medicine after 3 months of inserting the dropper.

-It is very important that your doctor check your progress at regular visits.
-This will allow your doctor to see if the medicine is working properly and check you for any problems or unwanted effects that may be caused by this medicine.
+It is very important that your doctor check your or your child's progress at regular visits to make sure this medicine is working properly and to check for any unwanted effects.

 If your toenail problem does not improve or if it becomes worse, check with your doctor.

 Check with your doctor right away if you have itching, swelling, redness, or irritation at the application site.

 Kerydin side effects